As Watford's Premier League journey continues, an ever-growing number of fan groups are starting up, both close to home and around the globe.

 New England Watford FC Mailing List

-From the United States, the New England Watford FC Mailing List is a dedicated supporter group covering the north eastern American states of Connecticut, Maine, Massachusetts, Vermont, Rhode Island and New Hampshire.
+From the United States, the New England Watford FC Mailing List is a dedicated supporters' group covering the north eastern American states of Connecticut, Maine, Massachusetts, Vermont, Rhode Island and New Hampshire.
 The group's mailing list HERE.
-Anyone who would like to join is encouraged to contact Mark Millward at NEWFCMLemail@example.com.
+Anyone who would like to join is encouraged to contact Mark Millward at NEWFCMLfirstname.lastname@example.org.

 New York City Hornets